aditya1910/Upload-Document/README.md

 There are 2 folders associated with it

-1. client for the frontent
+I. client for the frontent
 to setup client

 1. cd client